munificent/craftinginterpreters/book/hash-tables.md

 When we resize the array, we allocate a new array and re-insert all of the existing entries into it.
 During that process, we *don't* copy the tombstones over.
-They don't add any value and would just slow down lookups.
+They don't add any value since we're rebuilding the probe sequences anyway, and would just slow down lookups.
 That means we need to recalculate the count since it may change during a resize.
 So we clear it out:

 ^code resize-init-count (2 before, 1 after)